oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/existing-domain.md

 After the wls-exporter is installed successfully, you can check the exported WebLogic runtime metrics from each server.
 See the detail guide [here](04-wls-domain.md#check-the-weblogic-runtime-metrics).

 ### Updating Prometheus Configuration
-Next, we need to configure Prometheus to scrape metrics from the WebLogic domain.
-The sample value Basically, we need to add a new job to `prometheus.yml`, the configuration file of the Prometheus server.
+Next, we need to inform Prometheus server to scrape metric from the WebLogic domain.
+Basically, we need to add a new job to `prometheus.yml`, the configuration file of the Prometheus server.
 The job is similar to what we added for `domain1` in [values.yaml](../prometheus/values.yaml#L59) of the Prometheus chart.
 As shown below, lines in red need to be updated properly.

 ![job](images/prometheus-job.png)